Batch file format

 Up to 50,000 requests (lines)

-Workloads exceeding these limits must be split into multiple batches.
+Workloads that exceed these limits must be split into multiple batches.

 The batch output file wraps the interactive responses into an offline format.
 Each line in the output file is the response to one request.